The oriented graph of multi-graftings in the Fuchsian case: Fuchsian case: construction of graftable curves

-We now explain the variation of the construction when some $\alpha_i$ appear with multiplicity or are parallel.
-As was said before, it is then very important that the same letter occurs for the corresponding parallel curves.
-If $d_i$ is this multiplicity, then we consider a sequence of points $p_0= p', p_1 , \ldots , p_{d_i}= p''$ in $\widetilde{\alpha_i}$ increasing from $p'$ to $p''$, and we do the similar construction sketched in the left part of Figure \ref{fig:multiplecurves} for the case of multiplicity $d_i=2$ and $T_i=L$.
-The more general case can be easily sketched from that one.
+We now explain the variation of the construction when some $\alpha_i$ appear with multiplicity $d_i$.
+As was said before, it is then very important that parallel curves have the same turning directions.
+In this case the grafting regions are branched coverings of $\mathbb{CP}^1$.
+More precisely, the universal cover of the surface $\text{Gr}_\alpha$ is obtained by cutting $\widetilde S_u$ along the lifts $\widetilde\alpha_i$ and then by gluing back a branched covering of $\mathbb{CP}^1$ of degree $d_i$, branched at the endpoints of $\widetilde\alpha_i$, and cut along a pre-image of $\widetilde\alpha_i$.

+For any intersection point between $\alpha_i$ and $\beta$, we consider a sequence of points $p_0= p', p_1 , \ldots , p_{d_i}= p''$ in $\widetilde{\alpha_i}$ increasing from $p'$ to $p''$, and we iterate a construction similar to that of the case of multiplicity $1$.
+(See Figure~\ref{f3} for the situation in $S_u$ and Figure~\ref{fig:multiple} for the situation in the universal cover.)